-Summer Jazz Fire Trumpetvine will grow to be about 6 feet tall at maturity, with a spread of 24 inches.
+Indian Summer Trumpetvine will grow to be about 30 feet tall at maturity, with a spread of 24 inches.
 As a climbing vine, it tends to be leggy near the base and should be underplanted with low-growing facer plants.
 It should be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.

 This woody vine does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selection of a native North American species.
+This particular variety is an interspecific hybrid.